Freedive

 Lake Berryessa

 Lake Berryessa is the best place in Northern California for freediving practice.
 It has 70m of depth and is very calm, with no currents or swell.
-The temperature ranges from 27C in summer to 10C in winter.
+The temperature ranges from 29C in summer to 12C in winter.
 Below the top layer, visibility is usually very good.

-There are some underwater attractions, like wrecks of cars that have plunged from the cliff road above, and spearing for bass and trout is possible, but the main draw of this spot is warm, calm access to deep freediving.
+There are some underwater attractions, like wrecks of cars that have plunged from the cliff road above, but the main draw of this spot is warm, calm access to deep freediving.
 This spot was only discovered in 2017.

 Want to improve your freediving?